Pearl and Hermes Atoll: History

-Initial discovery
+Initial discovery by Europeans

 The atoll was discovered in 1822 when the English whaleships Pearl and Hermes ran aground on the surrounding reefs.
 The two ships had been en route to Japan from Honolulu through the uncharted waters of the Northwestern Hawaiian Islands.
 Sometime late in the evening of April 24 or early in the morning of April 25, the 258-ton Hermes ran aground on an unseen reef.
 Shortly thereafter, the 327-ton Pearl also ran aground when it approached to provide assistance.
 The combined crews of both ships, some 57 sailors, were marooned on an unspecified island nearby for several months.
 During that time, James Robinson, a carpenter's mate, directed the construction of a small 30-ton vessel from the wreckage.
 Some accounts provide the name of the vessel as Drift, while others state it was called Deliverance.

 On July 1, before the beach-built vessel could be launched, the passing ship Earl of Morby was sighted.
 46 of the sailors took passage on the Earl of Morby, but Robinson and eleven others opted to purchase the vessel they had built and sail it back to Honolulu in the hopes of recovering some of the losses incurred by the wreck.
 The sailors managed to sail the small vessel back to the main Hawaiian islands without further loss of life.
 They sold it for $2,000 USD.
 Robinson remained in Honolulu, and founded the James Robinson and Company shipyard there in 1827.

 King Kamehameha III of Hawaii claimed the atoll by proclamation in 1854.
 In 1857, it was surveyed by the crew of the Hawaiian schooner Manuokawai.
 The United States took possession of the atoll in 1859 by way of Captain N.C.
 Brooks and his ship Gambia.
 Brooks reported that the atoll had eleven or twelve islets, and that some of them had trees and coarse grass.
 In 1867, the crew of the Laconda produced the first reliable chart of the reef, which was published by the United States Navy.

 Entrepreneurs from a rabbit canning business intentionally released rabbits on Southeast Island in 1894, where they devoured all the island's vegetation.
 This was the first documented instance of mammals being introduced to the atoll.

 The Japanese schooner Wiji Maru was wrecked on the atoll in 1904, destroying the ship and its cargo of feathers.
 There was no loss of life, however.
 In 1916, crew members from the Thetis reported that they had spotted rabbits and Japanese fishing huts on Southeast Island.
 In 1923, the vessels of the Tanager Expedition stopped at the atoll and killed "all but one rabbit on Southeast Island."